ntritran999/number-guessing-game/README.md

-# A mini game made with python
+# A mini game using python

-You can change the guessing limt if you want.
+- You can change the guess limit if you want.
 Enjoy!